How to Start an Email Newsletter With Tips & Examples

 Email newsletters are recurring emails that are sent to a list of recipients who have subscribed to receive emails from you.
 These newsletters can vary in frequency, from weekly to monthly.
 The purpose of an email newsletter is to provide valuable information, updates, and promotions to newsletter subscribers.

 According to a study by the Content Marketing Institute, 73% of B2B marketers use email newsletters to distribute their content.
 Email marketing boasts an average ROI of $36 for every $1 spent.
-This is an impressive 36x return on investment.
+This is an impressive 36x return on investment and marketing efforts.

 If you're still not convinced, here are 5 reasons why your business absolutely needs to start an email newsletter in 2024: